ariannab/callmemaybe/README.md

 ### Releases

-You find the first official release [here](https://github.com/ariannab/callmemaybe/releases/tag/ASE22).
+You find the latest official release [here](https://github.com/ariannab/callmemaybe/releases/tag/ASE-artifact-rebuttal).
 It includes both the CallMeMaybe executable and the randoop executable.

 ### Translations
 Under <a href=https://github.com/ariannab/callmemaybe/tree/master/expected-tp>this folder</a> you find our ground truth for the temporal constraints (the one used for **RQ1** in the paper).
 You may check the files for each project class manually.
 The format looks like: